Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

 \subsection{Optimization Problem}

 Our objective is to maximize both efficiencies and at the same time satisfy the traffic demands, by properly allocating the BS resources among the users, i.e. both bandwidth $w_u$ and transmit power $p_u$ in this model.
-As a nontrivial multi-objective optimization problem, a single solution does not exist if no preference between the metrics is considered and in this case, the Pareto front of the respective trade-off curve reveals all the necessary information.
-In order to start the analysis, since the resources are limited, the problem is subject to the following constraints:
+As a nontrivial multi-objective optimization problem, a single solution does not exist if no preference between the metrics is considered and for this reason we choose to provide the Pareto front of the respective trade-off curve.
+Since the resources are limited, the problem is subject to the following constraints:

-Furthermore, in the typical case of Rayleigh fading, the variable $h_f$ follows an exponential distribution and therefore for a mean value $\mathbb{E}\left[h_f\right]=1/\tau$: